 The Department of Labor and Industry ("DLI") formed a workforce working group made up of representatives from various sectors of business, educational, and employee organizations to receive input on workforce development programs.
-A second workforce working group has also been formed addressing health and human services related occupations and includes affected parties.
+A second workforce working group was also formed addressing health and human services related occupations and included affected parties.